noahcoleman/tutorials/_posts/2018-1-28-Fusion360ToolLibraries.md

 #### DIY Tool Libraries

-Using the [Fusion 360 tool library](https://support.bantamtools.com/hc/en-us/articles/115001671594-Fusion-360-Tool-Library) as a template, I made duplicate tool libraries for each entry on the materials page at bantamtools.com.
+Using the [Fusion 360 tool library](https://support.bantamtools.com/hc/en-us/articles/115001671594-Fusion-360-Tool-Library) as a starting point, I made duplicate tool libraries for each entry on the materials page at bantamtools.com.

 Here are links to download the Fusion 360 tool libraries I created:
 - [ABS]({{ site.baseurl }}/assets/downloads/Fusion360ToolLibraries/ABS.tools)